tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-01-23-completely-agree.md

     - Blogging
 ---

-I couldn't have said it better myself. . .

 > I want to share with you my simple two-step secret to improving the performance of any website.
 >
 > - Make sure that the most important elements of the page download and render first.